GENI-NSF/geni-tools/README-omniconfigure.txt

 for portal credentials.

 Look at help for more info.
-== omni-configure.py script ==
+== omni-configure script ==

-omni-configure.py is a script that will automatically create the configuration file that Omni requires to run.
+omni-configure is a script that will automatically create the configuration file that Omni requires to run.

 The script is intended for users that want a standard configuration for using omni.

-Currently the omni-configure.py script fully supports ProtoGENI certificates and certificates from the GENI Portal.
+Currently the omni-configure script fully supports ProtoGENI certificates and certificates from the GENI Portal.

-omni-configure.py will :
+omni-configure will :
   * create an omni_config file and place it under ~/.gcf by default.
 If file ~/.gcf/omni_config already exists the user will be prompted about whether a backup of the existing file should be created (unless run with `--replace-all`).